AteraWren/HomeSearch/README.md

 Home Search
 Welcome to the Home Search App!
-This application allows users to register, log in, and manage rental properties.
+This application allows users to register, log in, and view properties.

 Features
 User registration and login
 JWT authentication
-Manage rental properties
+view properties
-View rental property listings
+View property prices

 API Link
 You can access the API at the following link: